cbituin/100-days-of-code/Bituin 100DaysOfCode Log.md

 **Link to work:** <a href="https://github.com/cbituin/ttt-with-ai-project-v-000" target="blank">Tic Tac Toe with AI project - Flatiron School Lab</a>

+### Day 23: January 28, 2019

+**Today's Progress:** Moving on to CLI interface!

+**Thoughts:** Finally moving on to configuring the CLI interface, and creating the user interaction elements.
+As I was troubleshooting my previous issues with the methods involved, I realized I had to work backwards a few methods.
+It turns out that the two class methods prior to the class method I was troubleshooting (because recursion) were not providing the correct return values.
+This led to the "troubled" class method not returning the correct value because it wasn't accepting a correct value in the first place.

+Now, all specs have passed and all there is left to do is to create the interactive side of the CLI app!

+**Link to work:** <a href="https://github.com/cbituin/ttt-with-ai-project-v-000" target="blank">Tic Tac Toe with AI project - Flatiron School Lab</a>

 <!--### Day 21: January 26, 2019-->

 <!--**Today's Progress:** UPDATES COMING SOON-->